stephbuon/digital-history/README.md

 `cd <path/to/folder>`

-Add the remote URL as origin.
+Add the repository's remote URL as "origin."
 The remote URL of any GitHub repository can be copied by clicking the green "Clone or download" button in the top right corner.

 `git remote add origin <remote URL>`